 That classic 1990s cream cheese and hot pepper jelly appetizer my gramma used to serve at every holiday she hosted?
 Still down with it.
-Thank goodness for Stonewall Kitchen’s hot pepper jelly.
+Thank goodness for Stonewall Kitchen’s hot pepper jelly!

 Oreo cheesecake bites?
 Ok, so not straight cream cheese but surely close enough.
-Best dessert ever.
+Best dessert ever!

 You get the point.
 I don’t know if the rest of the world adores cream cheese like I do but I know FOR SURE that not one person could turn away these quicker cast iron cinnamon buns.
 Is it even possible to refuse a cinnamon bun?

 Made with a heavy hand of yeast and some baking powder, the dough – made, kneaded, rolled up with filling, and sliced all in one big step – rises up quickly without compromising the flavor that a longer-rise dough provides.
 You’ll only need to allow the dough to rise once for 30 minutes!
-How fantastic is that?!

-Don’t get me wrong, classic overnight cinnamon buns have their place in this world – and I loooove them – but these quicker cast iron cinnamon buns have a place in every lazy weekend morning kitchen.
+Don’t get me wrong, classic overnight cinnamon buns have their place in this world – and I do loooove them so – but these quicker cast iron cinnamon buns have a place in every lazy weekend morning kitchen.
 Just like mine.